vivekruhela/miRPipe/README.md

    .              .                .
    .              .                .
 ```
-In `sample_list.csv`, all the sample name should be sorted in ascending sorting order.
+In `sample_list.csv`, all the sample name should be sorted in alphanumerically.
 This is necessary because the final count file generated at the end of pipeline (and before differential expression analysis) have all the columns sorted in alpha-numerically ascending order.
 The order of columns in final count matrix generated in the end of pipeline and order in samples in `sample_list.csv` must be same in order to conduct correct differential expression analysis.

 To run the docker with administration rights, run the following command at terminal.

 ```
-docker run -p 8880:8888 \
+docker run -p 8880:8888 -e 'PASSWORD=password' -e 'USE_HTTP=1' -v /host_path_to_data:/miRPipe/data docker.io/vivekruhela/mirpipe
-           -e 'PASSWORD=password' \
-           -e 'USE_HTTP=1' \
-           -v /host/path/to/data:/miRPipe/data docker.io/vivekruhela/mirpipe

 ```